MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-cloud-stream-binder-java-app-kafka-azure-event-hub.md

 This article shows you how to configure a Java-based Spring Cloud Stream Binder to use Azure Event Hubs for Kafka for sending and receiving messages with Azure Event Hubs.
 For more information, see [Use Azure Event Hubs from Apache Kafka applications](/azure/event-hubs/event-hubs-for-kafka-ecosystem-overview)

-In this article, we'll include two authentication methods: [Azure Active Directory (Azure AD) authentication](/azure/event-hubs/authenticate-application) and [Shared Access Signatures (SAS) authentication](/azure/event-hubs/authenticate-shared-access-signature).
+In this article, we include two authentication methods: [Azure Active Directory (Azure AD) authentication](/azure/event-hubs/authenticate-application) and [Shared Access Signatures (SAS) authentication](/azure/event-hubs/authenticate-shared-access-signature).
 The **Passwordless** tab shows the Azure AD authentication and the **Connection string** tab shows the SAS authentication.

 Azure AD authentication is a mechanism for connecting to Azure Event Hubs for Kafka using identities defined in Azure AD.
 With Azure AD authentication, you can manage database user identities and other Microsoft services in a central location, which simplifies permission management.

 SAS authentication uses the connection string of your Azure Event Hubs namespace for the delegated access to Event Hubs for Kafka.
-If you choose to use Shared Access Signatures as credentials, you'll need to manage the connection string by yourself.
+If you choose to use Shared Access Signatures as credentials, you need to manage the connection string by yourself.

 ## Prerequisites

 - An Azure account.
 If you don't have one, [get a free trial](https://azure.microsoft.com/free/).
-- [Azure Cloud Shell](/azure/cloud-shell/quickstart) or [Azure CLI](/cli/azure/install-azure-cli) 2.37.0 or above required.
-We recommend Azure Cloud Shell so you'll be logged in automatically and have access to all the tools you'll need.
+- [Azure Cloud Shell](/azure/cloud-shell/quickstart) or [Azure CLI](/cli/azure/install-azure-cli) 2.37.0 or higher required.
+We recommend Azure Cloud Shell so you'll be logged in automatically and have access to all the tools you need.
 - If you're using a Windows machine and want to run the samples locally, install and use the latest [Windows Subsystem for Linux (WSL)](/windows/wsl/install).
-- A supported [Java Development Kit](../fundamentals/java-support-on-azure.md), version 8 or above.
-(17 or above preferred.
+- A supported [Java Development Kit](../fundamentals/java-support-on-azure.md), version 8 or higher.
+(17 or higher preferred.
 A JDK is included in Azure Cloud Shell).
 We recommend installing the [Microsoft Build of OpenJDK](/java/openjdk/install).
 - Apache's [Maven](http://maven.apache.org/), version 3 or later.
 - A [Git](https://git-scm.com/downloads) client.
 - [cURL](https://curl.haxx.se) or a similar HTTP utility to test functionality.